August 14, 2019, Episode #185

 The MacroFab Engineering Podcast Design Contest sponsored by Mouser Electronics deadline has been extended!
 We have cash prizes up to $1000 for the winners.
 The deadline is August 31st and it is closing fast!
-More information can be found on here!
+Here's more information!

 On-shore Verse Off-shore Manufacturing

 - Pros and cons?

 - Time difference